graphql-compose/graphql-compose.github.io/docs/plugins/plugin-mongoose.md

 Variable Namings

-- `...DTC` - Suffix for a `DiscriminatorTypeComposer` instance, which is also an instance of `TypeComposer`.
+- `...DTC` - Suffix for a `DiscriminatorTypeComposer` instance, which is also an instance of `ObjectTypeComposer`.
 All fields and Relations manipulations on this instance affects all registered discriminators and the Discriminator Interface.

 ```js
   import mongoose from 'mongoose';